apache/incubator-kie-kogito-pipelines/docs/jenkins.md

 ## Jobs configuration in a repository

-As shown in `.jenkins` folder, groovy scripts to generate jobs should be in `.jenkins/dsl/jobs` directory.
+As shown in `.jenkins` folder, groovy scripts to generate jobs should be in `.jenkins/dsl/jobs` or `.ci/jenkins/dsl/jobs` directory.
-Then, you can also add a small `.jenkins/dsl/test.sh` to test your groovy script:
+Then, you can also add a small `.jenkins/dsl/test.sh` or `.ci/jenkins/dsl/test.sh` to test your groovy script:

 ```bash
 #!/bin/bash -e